Fadala ibn Ubayd: Death

 Fadala died in Damascus as qadi in 673, according to most Muslim sources.
 Theophanes the Confessor (d.
-818) mentioned that Fadala and Abdallah ibn Qays raided Crete in 674.
+818) mentioned that Fadala and Abd Allah ibn Qays raided Crete in 674.
 Ibn Khayyat placed Fadala's death in 678/79.
-He was buried near Abu Darda' and his wife Umm al-Darda' in the Bab al-Saghir cemetery, where his tomb was a visitation site as late as the 16th century.
+He was buried near Abu al-Darda and his wife Umm al-Darda in the Bab al-Saghir cemetery, where his tomb was a visitation site as late as the 16th century.
 Fadala was succeeded by Abu Darda's son Bilal or al-Nu'aym ibn Bashir.
 One of Fadala's students, Abd al-Rahman ibn al-Hashas al-Udhri, served as the qadi of Damascus under Caliph Umar II (r.
 717–720).